 - Sometimes problems may be developing but not showing themselves before a car is traded in

 If you’ve had problems with your vehicle that started during the manufacturer’s warranty and the dealership just can’t seem to fix it, you may have a lemon.
 The best way to find out if you have a case is to contact a Los Angeles lemon law lawyer.
 They can guide you through the legal process, which is the convoluted part that makes many people just give up.
-Working with a lemon law attorney is free, because the lemon law says that attorney fees are paid by manufacturers and is not taken from any award you might be entitled to.
+Working with a lemon law attorney is free because the lemon law says that attorney fees are paid by manufacturers and is not taken from any award you might be entitled to.

 The consultation with us is free, and we’d love to hear from you.
 Contact The Law Offices of Sotera L. Anderson, your lemon law lawyer in Los Angeles, today!
-She also accept lemon law cases throughout the State of California.
+She also accepts lemon law cases throughout the State of California.